asamy/ksm/README.md

 - VMFUNC does **not** have CPL checks, that means a user-space program can execute it.
-- The virtual processor ID (VPID) cannot be 0 since VMX root mode already uses that one, so we use the current processor number is + 1.
+- The virtual processor ID (VPID) cannot be 0 since the Host already uses that one, so we use the current processor number is + 1.
 VPIDs are used to control processor cache.